qilisec/mern-robots-frontend/README.md

 * Axios request and response interceptors are used to send authorization tokens for initial verification authorization as well as reissuing access tokens upon expiration.

 ### Routing:
-Routing is facilitated with React-Router-Dom client side and Express routers server-side
+Routing is facilitated with React-Router-DOM client side and Express routers server-side

 ### Miscellaneous/Developement Dependencies: